ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2018-02-22-43-ryan-neil-xr-extended-reality-ryan-barkataki-ux-design-for-industrial-design-for-ux-design.md

 ---
 layout: post
-title: 2018 Feb-#43: Ryan Neil: "XR (extended reality)" / Ryan Barkataki: "UX Design for Industrial Design for UX Design"
+title: 2018 Feb-#43 -  Ryan Neil -  "XR (extended reality)" / Ryan Barkataki -  "UX Design for Industrial Design for UX Design"
 snippet: Hi, we are back for March and this time we are at Pivotal!
-(Thanks as always, Pivotal Labs!) ...
+(Thanks as always, Pivotal Labs!) -
 ---
 89 participants